skeeto/illume/README.md

 at this position.
 Given a template, use that template to generate the prompt when infill mode is active.

+### `!reddit FILE`

+Like `!context` but embed a reddit post from its JSON representation (append `.json` to the URL and then download it).
+Includes all comments with threading.

+    !reddit some-reddit-post.json
+    Please summarize this reddit post and its comments.

+### `!reddit!
+FILE`

+Like `!reddit` but just the post with no comments.

 ### `!stats`

 On response completion, inserts a `!note` with timing statistics.